zavolanlab/PAQR3/README.md

-    output_regions.gtf: A GTF file containing the processed genomic regions, constructed segments, and identified PAS sites. output_genes.tsv: A TSV file containing the unique gene ID for every gene in the input annotation. output_segments.tsv: A TSV file contining the segments constructed based on the transcripts isoforms for each gene. output_subsegments.tsv: A TSV file containing the subsegments constructed based on segments with overlapping PAS. output_coverage.tsv: A TSV file containing the calculated mean coverage for each segment.
+    output_regions.gtf: A GTF file containing the processed genomic regions, constructed segments, and identified PAS sites. output_genes.tsv: A TSV file containing the unique gene ID for every gene in the input annotation. output_PAS.tsv: A TSV file containing the unique gene ID for every PAS in the input PAS atlas. output_segments.tsv: A TSV file contining the segments constructed based on the transcripts isoforms for each gene. output_subsegments.tsv: A TSV file containing the subsegments constructed based on segments with overlapping PAS. output_coverage.tsv: A TSV file containing the calculated mean coverage and the sum of squared coverage values for each segment.

 ## Contributing